auriga-foss/node/README.md

 4. Invoke `make compile -j XX` (select number of threads XX according to your system's HW performance).
-5. Invoke `SDK_VERSION=<KOS SDK version> make helloworld` in order to run a very simple test to make sure just built binary works (this command will also build KOS romfs image). \
+5. Invoke `SDK_VERSION=<KOS SDK version> make helloworld` in order to run a very simple test to make sure that binary you've just built actually works (this command will also build KOS romfs image). \
    Note: specifying `SDK_VERSION` is only necessary when `<KOS SDK root>` contains SDK which number differs from what is assigned in `make-vars.mk`